bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 ---> Add bar button item to the MessageThreadsTableViewController and implement the create messageThread method in MessageThreadController
 --> this is a loaded one, come back to it.. need to make a new VC for adding a thread and then implement functionality
+---> implement fix for adding a new thread.
+Set messages array to optional in the data model.

 Bug 9: MessageThreadsTableView is loading duplicates of the thread every time the table view is reloaded.

 ---> probably calling the fetch method in a view will appear.... it is, so need to implement a fix.
 Change to view did load and then add a property observer to refetch the data only if the upstream data is set/changed

+Bug 10: